dashingsoft/pyarmor/docs/man.rst

 -O, --output PATH       Output path, default is `dist` -r, --recursive         Search scripts in recursive mode --exclude PATH          Exclude the path in recusrive mode.
-Multiple paths are allowed, separated by "," --exact                 Only obfuscate list scripts --no-bootstrap          Do not insert bootstrap code to entry script --no-cross-protection   Do not insert protection code to entry script
+Multiple paths are allowed, separated by ",", or use this option multiple times
+--exact                 Only obfuscate list scripts --no-bootstrap          Do not insert bootstrap code to entry script --no-cross-protection   Do not insert protection code to entry script